 – The other two changes for 2013 that come from the Affordable Care Act are the two explained above which affect high income taxpayers, the additional 0.9% Medicare tax and the new 3.8% Medicare surtax on Net Investment Income (NII).
 NII includes investment income such as interest, dividends, capital gains, passive income, and rental or royalty income.
 The tax is assessed on the smaller of the total NII or excess income greater than the income thresholds.

 We hope this clears up your confusion and gives you an idea of what to expect for next year’s tax season, and this year is your best (and healthiest) yet!
+Please contact us if you have any more questions regarding the Affordable Care Act.

 Please keep in mind the information and advice presented in this blog is not intended to be used as formal legal advice.
 Contact a tax professional for personalized tax advice pertaining to your specific situation.
 While we try and answer all parts of the question when we write our blogs, sometimes there may be some left unanswered.
 If you have any questions about your problems with the IRS, SBOE, FTB, or BOE, or tax law in general, call RJS Law at (619) 595-1655.